-High-end audio companies are apparently abandoning CES.
+High-end audio companies are apparently abandoning CES in droves.
 A few years ago, manufacturers were spread across five floors at the Venetian – 29, 30, 31, 34, and 35.
 Floors 34 and 35 are the penthouse suites where the big players – Ayre, Lamm, Magico, MBL, Pass Labs, TAD, YG Acoustics, and the like – set up shop.
 It was very quiet in those hallways this year as only about a dozen or so manufacturers occupied the top floors.
 Floors 29-31 each have three long hallways for a total of nine wings.
 This year, only five of them were devoted to high performance audio.
 The rest were used by semiconductor, computer, and software companies.
 I estimate that constitutes a contraction of at least fifty percent in the past three years.
 I also guess the organizers felt the show had now declined to the point where a map was no longer necessary, because none was available for the first time since I began attending.
 The same can be said for T.H.E.
 Show over at the Flamingo.
 It was so small last year, I didn’t bother going there this year.
 I hear it was down to a couple of dozen rooms of manufacturers mostly operating at the margins.
 I’m sure some audio journalists will find something to report, but the only significant new product I am aware of that was shown was the new darTZeel LHC-208 integrated amplifier.

 I have no real explanation for the downturn.
 The sluggish economy could be to blame, but it is doing better than last year and much better than the year before, so that is not really a convincing reason.
 And the stock market is at an all time high.
 A proliferation of audio shows in the U.S. – now monthly – could also be to blame, except that CES is an industry event and the other audio shows (save CEDIA) are consumer events.
 The weather?
 Doubtful.
 I didn’t see any unoccupied rooms on the five wings that were set aside for audio.
 Perhaps a better explanation, though I have no figures to back it up, and it is something no one wants to talk about, is a decrease in the market for high performance audio products in the U.S. Most of the vendors I spoke with said the expanding markets were in Europe, and especially in Russia and the Far East, so it may be that CES has simply become less and less important, and the shows in Munich and Hong Kong are in the ascent, which seems altogether more plausible.
 For example, there were more than 16,000 trade visitors at the Munich High End Show last year.
 I can assure you there was no where near that number at the Venetian.